Ponte348/Nim_CSLP/README.md

 ## Files Needed

-Browse to your work directory and clone our Repo:
+Navigate to your work directory and clone our Repo:
 ```bash
 $ gh repo clone Ponte348/Nim_CSLP
 ```